 Ornate Box Turtles face another potentially serious threat in Wisconsin.
 Exotic or invasive plants, such as Spotted Knapweed Centaurea stoebe, and Black Locust Robinia pseudoacacia threaten the suitability of the dry prairie habitat or its structure.
 Spotted Knapweed is an allelopathic plant that produces biochemical toxins in the soil that impedes competition by native species.
 While research has not been done to look at its direct impact on the turtles, personal observation indicates that Ornate Box Turtles purposefully avoid areas where this plant dominates, and they have not been observed to nest among this plant in Wisconsin.
 This invasive species spreads by seed and can quickly overtake a dry prairie if not aggressively managed to remove it or control its spread.
-All seven of Wisconsin’s managed ornate populations are currently being threatened by this plant species.
+All seven of Wisconsin’s managed Ornate Box Turtle populations are currently being threatened by this plant species.
 Hand pulling and the careful use of specific “sand-safe” herbicides are required to control this species.

-Black Locust is a tree species native to the east-central states but has been introduced to the northern states via plant nurseries.
+Black Locust is a tree species native to the east-central states but that has been introduced to the northern states via plant nurseries.
 This species is clonal, sending out lateral shoots which produce more trees at the clone’s periphery.
 Clones rapidly spread, shading out the native plant species while rendering the habitat unsuitable for most of the prairie’s fauna, including Ornate Box Turtles.